secretstartups/handbook/content/handbook/sales/field-operations/channel-operations/_index.md

 1. a partner that did not source and/or transact the opportunity
 2. one partner (i.e., one approved Influence Registration/Partner per opportunity).
 Only the first approved record will qualify if multiple influence registrations are submitted and/or approved for one opportunity.

 The GitLab ASM has one business day to either approve or reject the Influence Registration, which begins when the Registration hits their queue for approval.
-The ASM must communicate with the GitLab Partner Manager if their approval is anticipated to push beyond the one business day SLA.
+The ASM must communicate with the GitLab Partner Territory Manager if their approval is anticipated to push beyond the one business day SLA.
 Approval by the ASM will update the Influence Registration's `Status` to Approved and stamp `Influence Partner` on the opportunity with the partner account.

 Follow the steps below to register partner influence on an opportunity:

-### Partner Manager for Submission
+### Partner Sales Team for Submission

 1. From the Related List Quick Links at the top of the opportunity page, hover your cursor over Influence Partners and select `New Influence Partner`
     ![Alt text](image.png)